MEDICINE AND SURGERY "F"

 VITAMINS AND OTHER ESSENTIAL NUTRIENTS: EXCESS AND DEFICIENCY

-THE REGISTRATION OF ATTENDANCE TO THIS ON-LINE LECTURE IS NOT ACTIVE!
+THE REGISTRATION OF ATTENDANCE TO THIS ON-LINE LECTURE IS ACTIVE!

 Notice that your attendance will be registered only if you completed the reading, questions, and audios, and that you cannot interrupt and resume the session (but you can repeat it as many times as you like).
 Remember to press the [send] button before leaving this page!
 A confirmation message will appear at the end of this page.